2000 National League Championship Series

 The Cardinals, led by manager Tony La Russa, had played through the 2000 season in relatively businesslike fashion.
-They had won the National League Central division, and swept the Mets' fiercest rival, Atlanta Braves, in three games in the NL Division Series, making the Mets' run to the World Series much easier.
-However, they were struck with several injuries to key players as the playoffs began, including slugger Mark McGwire, catcher Mike Matheny, and the sudden, unexplained wildness of rookie pitcher Rick Ankiel.
+They had won the National League Central division, and swept the Mets' fiercest rival, Atlanta Braves, in three games in the NL Division Series (the first time that Atlanta did not make the NLCS since 1991) that gave St. Louis home field advantage in the NLCS.
+However, they were struck with several injuries to key players as the playoffs began, including slugger Mark McGwire, catcher Mike Matheny, starting pitcher Garrett Stephenson in Game 3 of the NLDS, and the sudden, unexplained wildness of rookie pitcher Rick Ankiel.

 The Mets, on the other hand, engaged in battle with the Braves for much of the season, eventually falling one game short of a division title.
 They matched up with the San Francisco Giants in the Division Series.
 After dropping the first game, they would rebound to win the following three games in heart-stopping fashion, including a 13th inning walk off home run from Benny Agbayani to win Game 3 and an improbable one-hit shutout by Bobby Jones to win the clinching Game 4.
-As noted above, the Mets thanked the Cardinals for making their run to the World Series much easier.

-It was the first NLCS since 1990 not to feature the Braves.
-MLB did not have a postseason in 1994 due to the 1994-95 Major League Baseball strike and the Braves appeared in the 1991, 1992, 1993, 1995, 1996, 1997, 1998, and 1999 League Championship Series.
+This was the first played NLCS since 1990 to not feature the Atlanta Braves as one of the teams; the Braves had competed in the NLCS eight times in the 1990s (the exceptions also included 1994, which did not hold a series due to the 1994-95 Major League Baseball strike).

 The Mets would go on to lose to the New York Yankees in the World Series in five games.